Women’s Group or Women’s Processing Group

 First of all, as women, there are many experiences and issues we go through that are unique to women.
 We have roles that we play in life.
 The many challenges we have overcome is one of the reasons that I love working with women’s processing/psychotherapy groups.

-The women’s group provides a safe, understanding, and a comfortable environment.
+The processing group provides a safe, understanding, and a comfortable environment.
 Women come together to process feelings and different difficulties that they may be experiencing.
 It is a place where they can receive much-needed love and support from others who genuinely care and who truly understand.

 Topics in the group can range from anxiety and depression to issues that women face on a daily basis like parenting, working, micromanaging a home and family, being spread too thin, and sometimes even just trying to find value in ourselves and build self-confidence.